 So far, apart from audiobooks, we’ve used it for things like finding out the weather, the status of the Tube lines for when I go out and about, playing music through Amazon’s unlimited service, setting timers, and I’ve tried out some of the more unusual and humorous commands that you can find listed online.
 So the early signs are promising, it is a lovely little bit of kit.
 If there are any Alexa skills you think I should try out, and/or if you want me to make any videos trying out particular skills, then let me know.
 They can be amusing things or more productive skills, I’m open to ideas.

 In terms of podcasts, I haven’t listened to any new ones.
 But the presenter of one I particularly enjoy – The Christian O’Connell Breakfast Show from Absolute Radio – announced that he’ll be leaving after 12 years on the show, which we now know is presenting a radio breakfast show in Australia.
 Having only discovered the show last year, that’s a great shame.
 But he’s a great guy and really good at everything he does, including radio, stand-up comedy and writing children’s books.
-I’ve started reading his Radio Boy books in February – in audiobook form of course – and I’ll let you now what I think in February’s favourites.
+I’ve started listening to his Radio Boy books in February, and I’ll let you now what I think in my next Favourites post.

 So it’s been a very pleasant start to the year all in all, there’s been a great variety of things to enjoy.
 Hopefully the rest of the year will continue in a similar fashion!
 I’ve already got a few fun bits and pieces planned over the next few weeks and months, so my calendar is already looking interesting.

-In February I have a few fun museum visits planned, plus it’s Rare Disease Day on February 28th – check out Instagram for the daily images I’m posting as part of their Photo Challenge.
+In February I have a few fun museum visits planned, plus it’s Rare Disease Day on February 28th – check out my Instagram for the daily images I’m posting as part of their Photo Challenge.
 Then in March I’m having yet another experience that’s completely new to me and takes me out of my comfort zone a bit, so I’m quite nervous about it.
 But I’m also really excited about it because of the people I’m going to meet.
 So it’s going to be well worth doing and I know it’ll be a lot of fun.
 And then in April I’ll be going to the Aniridia Network Conference in London, which is worth checking out if you have aniridia yourself or have a close connection to someone with the condition.
-So there’s already quite a bit to look forward to this year. 🙂
+So there’s already quite a bit coming up this year, and I’m looking forward to sharing it all with you!